Schmiegel’s Toes & Bad Vibes: A Case Study

 “Can I get more hot WATER?
 I need it hotter!
 I been on my feet all day.”

 Now listen, I can’t tell anyone how to feel.
 If your toes hurt, they hurt.
 But say it with me, class: it’s not what you say, it’s how you say it.
+How would the tech even know the state of her feet, but ok, let’s give her some grace maybe her route was shit.
+Side note, the tech was erring on the side of caution.
+I can not tell you how many times I’ve heard someone complain about the water being too hot, too many to count.

 “Damn, be gentle — I’ve been on my feet all day!
 My toes are sensitive.”

 She kept pushing.
 Complaints about nail shape.
 Threats to “get loud.”
 Shade thrown every other breath.
 Even when offered water she had something slick to say.
 And all the while, her toenails?
-Baby…Schmiegel’s teeth.
+Baby… Schmiegel’s teeth.
 Overgrown, downward-curved, unkempt.
-The kind of nails you should cut all the way down before daring anyone else to touch them.
+The kind of nails you should cut all the way down before daring anyone else to touch them (Ooo, do you remember that nail-shop episode from Martin?).

 Energy Has History

-That “assignment” I mentioned?
+That “look” I mentioned?
 It isn’t new.
 Black women have always been the ones forced to hold a certain standard in public — even when the world around us crumbles.
 From the hush glances our grandmothers exchanged in church when a child acted up, to the way we silently step in when a stranger’s behavior threatens peace, we carry the mantle of collective energy managers.

 Sociologists call it emotional labor.
 I call it survival.
 We’ve been taught — sometimes by choice, often by force — to read a room, gauge its temperature, and adjust ourselves accordingly.
 And sometimes?
 That energy didn’t just shift a moment — it altered history.